Nath-A/Nath-A/README.md

 ![Header temporaire](https://placekitten.com/g/1200/500)
 # Hellow and welcome on my GitHub profile 👋

-My name is Nath(alie) and i am a junior front-end developer, living in Brussels and studying at [BeCode](https://becode.org/learn/junior-web-developer/) and looking for a two-months internship *(not in remote pleeeaaaaaase :prey:)* for august and september 2021 !
+My name is Nath(alie) and I am a junior front-end developer, living in Brussels and studying at [BeCode](https://becode.org/learn/junior-web-developer/).
+I currently am looking for a two-months internship *(not in remote pleeeaaaaaase :pray: )* for august and september 2021 !

 ## 🔭 I’m currently working on ...